ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 Note that:

 - `unit` is a variant with a unique constructor, which does not carry data: `()`.
-- `bool` is also a variant with two constructors that don't carry data: `true` and `false`.
+- `bool` is also a variant with two constructors that doesn't carry data: `true` and `false`.

 A pair `(x, y)` has type `a * b`, where `a` is the type of `x` and `b` is the type of `y`.
 Some may find it intriguing that `a * b` is called a product.
-Although this is not a complete explanation, this may help in understanding: Consider the product type `character_class * character_alignement`.
+Consider the product type `character_class * character_alignement`.
 There are 12 classes and 9 alignments.
 Any pair of values from those types inhabits the product type.
 Therefore, in the product type, there are 9 × 12 = 108 values, which is also a product.
+Although this is not a complete explanation, it may help you understand.

 #### Constructors With Data